Marijuana (Cannabis) Use Disorder

 - CBD is the nonpsychoactive component responsible for marijuana’s antianxiety, antidepressant, antipsychotic, antispastic, anticonvulsant, and antineoplastic properties.

 - Smoking marijuana results in 25–50% absorption of THC, which rapidly passes into the circulation.
 The oral bioavailability of THC is much less (3–10%).
-Effects of smoked marijuana occur within minutes and last several hours; effects from marijuana consumed in foods or beverages appear after 30 minutes to 1 hour and can last up to 4 hours.
+Effects of smoked marijuana occur within minutes and last several hours; effects from marijuana consumed in foods or beverages appear more slowly, taking 30 minutes to 2 hours to have an effect.

 - Frequent users are likely to experience withdrawal.